-Mainly procoagulants, which can cause renal failure; plus mild neurotoxic factors.
+Venom consists of mainly procoagulants, which can cause renal failure; plus mild neurotoxic factors.
 Envenomation does not always occur.
-Bite may be almost painless w/ minimal local swelling.
+Bite may be almost painless, with minimal local swelling.
 Symptoms of envenomation may include local numbness, headache, nausea, & vomiting; in severe cases renal failure has caused human deaths.
 No known antivenom currently produced.